The Cool Mikado

-The Cool Mikado is a British musical film released in 1963, directed by Michael Winner (who makes a short appearance as an airline passenger à la Hitchcock near the start of the film), and produced by Harold Baim, with music arranged by Martin Slavin and John Barry.
-It starred Frankie Howerd as Ko-Ko, Lionel Blair and Stubby Kaye.
-The script was written by Michael Winner, from an adaptation by Maurice Browning.
+The Cool Mikado is a British musical film released in 1963, directed by Michael Winner and starring Frankie Howerd, Lionel Blair and Stubby Kaye.
+It was produced by Harold Baim, with music arranged by Martin Slavin and John Barry.
+The script was written by Winner from an adaptation by Maurice Browning.

+Plot

 Based on the 1885 Gilbert and Sullivan comic opera The Mikado, the plot is reset into contemporary Japan as a comic gangster story.
 The dialogue is largely rewritten, and several of the well-known musical items are omitted.
 The music that remains is re-orchestrated into styles popular in the early 1960s, including the twist, and the Cha-Cha-Cha.